Your business is expanding beyond your local region. Or perhaps you are an Internet business with fulfillment centers in multiple locations. This

 Therefore, it is important that when your company is located in or operates within a state other than the place of original incorporation, you

 are given the proper rights to conduct business there.
 This actually means you need to obtain a Certificate of Authority.

 We can take care of the details.
 Let Incfile help you file your Foreign Qualification

-incorporation.
-A Foreign Qualification must be completed in each state that a corporation or LLC intends to conduct business.
+A Foreign Qualification must be completed in each state in which a corporation or LLC intends to conduct business.

 How Businesses Are Classified As Foreign

 What does it mean to “do business” in a state?
 Let’s discuss the activities that determine you are conducting business in another state.